rocky/0x05-py-bytecode-workshop/README.md

-Here, we have exercises and material for the Python Bytecode Workshop at BSides NYC 2025.
+Here, we have exercises and materials for the [Python Bytecode Workshop](https://bsidesnyc.org/schedule/) (October 18, 2025) at BSides NYC 2025.